 This garden makeover features different ‘room’ areas within a Victorian garden and an interesting use of wood and staining to create a natural yet vibrant feel.

-8. Keep to natural materials
+8. Keep to natural materials for furniture

 This Arizona bistro set from George at Asda works well in a small decked spot outside the house.

-9. Choose solar powered lighting
+9. Choose solar powered lighting for your decking

 Just as you would use lighting indoors, consider how to layer solar lights on your deck.
 Add fairy lights, festoon lights and lanterns, as well as deck spots, all solar powered like this new collection from Lights4Fun to add layers of light.